blog-featured-image

 Property

-• Short-term capital gains (STCG): Taxed as per applicable income tax slab rates
+• Short-term (STCG): Taxed at your applicable income tax slab rate

 TDS on Capital Gains for NRIs